ballerina-platform/ballerina-release/release-notes/swan-lake-beta3-release-note.md

 num2 = 26
 ```

-##### Improved print error stacktrace with cause
+##### Improved the Printed Error Stacktrace to Include the Cause

-Error stack trace has been improved to have the error cause locations.
+The error stack trace has been improved to include the error cause locations.
 Stack frames of the wrapped error causes are also added to the stack trace.

-e.g:
+E.g.,
 For the following example,
 ```ballerina
 public function main() {